Simone Hutsch

 Shows here run the gamut from classic international theatre by the likes of Brecht and Ibsen, to reimagined Shakespeare, showstopper musicals, and dramatic adaptations.
 But it’s also a theatre that shines the spotlight on adventurous new work – from Inua Ellams’ verbatim-laced Barber Shop Chronicles, to Sally Cookson’s physical theatre take on Jane Eyre.
 And as a high-profile theatre working with respected directors, you can expect to spot big names on the stage – Chiwetel Ejiofor, Cate Blanchett and Bryan Cranston have all trodden the boards there in recent years.

-That’s not to say the tickets are insanely expensive, either – they start around the £20 mark, and under 25s can get £5-10 tickets to every show.
+Amazingly, with all the talent on stage it’s still possible to get cheap tickets to the theatre here.
+General release tickets start around the £20 mark, and under 25s can get £5-10 tickets to every show.
 There’s also the Friday Rush (£20 tickets released every Friday at 1pm), and day tickets to queue for if you’re in the market for a sold-out show.

 And finally, if you’re just looking for somewhere to pass a few hours on the Southbank, you can always pop in here.
 The foyer’s open all day, with power sockets and free wifi for anyone wanting to nip in and get some work done.
-Plus, there’s a quality restaurant from The Marksman team, Lasdun; The Understudy bar to kick back in; and a KERB street food market which, this summer, features a massive, 70m long dining table.
+Plus, there’s a quality restaurant from The Marksman team, Lasdun; Italian drinks & snacks at Forza Wine; and The Understudy bar & terrace on the ground floor, with craft brews and street food traders curated by KERB (who also run an al fresco market by the riverside in summer).

 Then of course, there’s also a shop full of playtexts and theatrical trinkets to browse.
 And really, who doesn’t need some of Lady Macbeth’s hand sanitiser?